Muhsin Muhammad: Carolina Panthers (1996–2004)

+The Carolina Panthers selected Muhammad in the 1996 NFL draft's second round with the 43rd overall pick.
+He was the ninth wide receiver selected.
+Muhammad made his NFL debut in Week 2 of the 1996 season against the New Orleans Saints.
+He had six receptions for 96 yards in the 22–20 victory.
+He recorded his first NFL touchdown on a 54-yard reception in Week 7 against the St. Louis Rams.
+Despite battling an injury, Muhammad finished his rookie season with 25 receptions for 407 yards and one touchdown in nine games.
+In the 4th quarter of his playoff debut against the Dallas Cowboys, Muhammad drew a pass interfearence penalty against cornerback Kevin Smith.
+The Panthers lost in the NFC Championship to the eventual Super Bowl Champion Green Bay Packers a week later.
+Muhammad recorded no receptions in either game.

-The Carolina Panthers selected Muhammad in the 1996 NFL Draft's second round with the 43rd overall pick.
-After two mediocre seasons, Muhammad earned a starting role in 1998 and led the Panthers with 68 receptions, six touchdowns, and almost 1,000 yards.
+In the 1997 season, Muhammed recorded 27 receptions for 317 yards in 13 games.
+In the 1998 season, Muhammad led the Panthers with 68 receptions, six touchdowns, and 941 receiving yards.

 Muhammad enjoyed an outstanding season in 1999 under new head coach George Seifert and his 96 receptions, eight touchdowns, and 1,253 receiving yards led to his first Pro Bowl selection.
 His 102 receptions during the 2000 season tied for the NFL lead.
 Muhammad averaged over 1,000 yards each season from 1998 to 2000.

 Muhammad was injured for much of the 2001 NFL season, but he returned to form and eventually played a leading role in the Carolina Panthers' run to Super Bowl XXXVIII during 2003 NFL season.
 Though the Panthers lost to the AFC Champion New England Patriots 29–32, Muhammad recorded the longest touchdown reception (85 yards) in Super Bowl history.

 Muhammad's play during the 2004 season, where he led the NFL with a career-high 1,405 receiving yards and 16 receiving touchdowns, earned him his second Pro Bowl invitation.
+He earned first team All-Pro honors.
 By the end of the season, Muhammad held all of the Panthers' receiving records, including catches (578), receiving yards (7,751), 100-yard games (26), and the top three single-game yardage totals (192, 189, 179).
 In addition, he tied Wesley Walls at 44 touchdown receptions.

 Muhammad, who was due a $10 million roster bonus, and the Panthers could not agree on a contract after the 2004 season, and the team released him in February 2005.
 Hours after his release, the Chicago Bears offered the 32-year-old a six-year contract, and Muhammad left Charlotte for Chicago.

 Muhammad's first stint with the Panthers was plagued with several negative experiences.
 He was the target of a racial slur from his quarterback, Kerry Collins; testified at murder hearings for Rae Carruth and Deidra Lane (wife of Fred Lane); and was arrested in 2003 on misdemeanor drug and weapon offenses.